 The Benefits of a Central AC Unit

-The unit is typically located in a small enclosure that is located outside of the house.
-Its quiet operation improves your peace by preventing the constant hum or whir of window AC units from disrupting the peace and quiet of your indoor space.
+The unit is typically located in a small enclosure outside the home.
+The unit’s quiet operation will enhance your comfort as it will keep the constant hum and whirr of window AC units from disrupting your indoor peace.

 Energy Efficiency

-Although it is true that central air conditioners require more energy to run than wall-mounted units but the truth is that today’s systems are more efficient than the ones used in years in the past.
-The Ozone-depleting R22 refrigerant was eliminated in 2006 and replaced by 410A.
-Manufacturers are also continually creating new technologies that help their systems use less energy.
+Although it is true that central air conditioners require more energy to run than wall-mounted units however, the reality is that the modern systems are more efficient than those in the ago.
+The ozone-depleting R22 refrigerant was eliminated by 2006 and replaced with 410A.
+Manufacturers are also continually creating new technologies to aid in the use of less energy.

-Unlike window AC units that are specifically designed to cool the room they’re mounted in central AC systems are able to evenly distribute cool air throughout your home by using air ducts.
-The cooling process begins when your thermostat signals the air handler to begin running.
-The air handler pulls warm air from your living areas and then it is pushed through the evaporator coil, which is filled with cool refrigerant.
-The heat from the air causes refrigerant absorb energy, and then transform into a gas.
+Central AC systems, unlike window AC units that are designed to cool only the area within which they’re located, can distribute cool air evenly throughout your home with air ducts.
+The cooling process begins when your thermostat tells the air handler to begin cycling on.
+The air handler pulls warm air from your living spaces and then it is pushed through the evaporator coil that is filled with cool refrigerant.
+The heat that’s in the air causes the refrigerant to absorb energy and transform into a gas.
 The refrigerant is then transported to the outdoor unit, where the compressor raises its temperature and pressure.
-When it pumps it pushes the heat away from the evaporator coil, and then back into the house, where it’s cooled and circulated through the ductwork.
+As it pumps, heat is transferred from the evaporator back into your home, where it can be cooled again and distributed through the ductwork.

-The reality is that central AC systems are the most efficient option for controlling the temperature of large areas.
-They are able to continuously cool rooms that are further away than one wall AC unit can, and they offer better energy efficiency overall.
+Central AC systems are most efficient when it comes to controlling the temperature in large areas.
+They are able to continuously cool rooms that are further away than a single wall AC unit could and provide greater energy efficiency in general.

-Depending on how well your home is insulated and sealed, and also the layout it’s possible that a mini-split unit can save you even more energy than a central air conditioner, though.
-Mini-splits work differently than central AC however, they are usually more efficient because they don’t rely on ductwork, which can leak and result in the system working too hard to keep your home at the desired temperature.
-If you’re interested in learning more about energy-efficient options to cool your home, speak to an HVAC expert at your local Dallas heating and air conditioning business.
-They can assist you in finding the best solution for your needs.
+Depending on how well your home is well-insulated and sealed and the layout of your home it is possible that a mini-split system will save you even more energy than central air conditioning however.
+Mini-splits are not the same as central ACs, however they can be more efficient, as they don’t use the ductwork.
+Ductwork leaks can cause the system overwork to cool your house to the desired temperature.
+If you’re interested in learning more about energy-efficient options for cooling your home, speak to an HVAC expert at your local Dallas heating and air conditioning company.
+They can assist you in finding the ideal solution for your requirements.

 Convenience

-Central air conditioning systems aren’t only efficient and comfortable, they also provide a great deal of convenience.
-These systems are able to cool an entire home or office in just one unit, and do not require ducts like window units do.
-They are also fitted with high-quality filters that help keep allergens and pollutants out of the air.
-This is particularly beneficial for those suffering from allergies or respiratory ailments.
+Central air conditioning systems aren’t only efficient and comfortable, they also offer a great variety of convenience.
+They can cool the entire office or home in one unit, and do not require ducts as window units do.
+They are also fitted with high-quality filters that keep allergens and pollutants out of the air.
+This is especially helpful for people suffering from allergies or respiratory ailments.

-Central AC is a popular cooling system, and with good reason.
-It’s ideal for homes with ductwork and require a reliable cooling solution.
-These systems can cool each room with a single vent.
-They can also be used with home zoned thermostats that let you regulate the cooling requirements of different rooms in your house.
+Central AC is one of the most sought-after kinds of cooling systems and with good reason.
+This is an excellent option for homes with ductwork that want a cooling solution.
+These systems can cool every room by a single vent.
+They can also be used in conjunction with thermostats that are zoned for home use that let you control the cooling needs of different areas in your house.

-This is the most commonly used kind of AC system and operates in a similar manner similar to a furnace.
-Central air conditioners are comprised of an outdoor unit that blows warm air and a smaller indoor unit that pulls cold or hot air out of the ductwork.
-The refrigerant is pumped through lines of the air handler, and it absorbs heat as it goes through the process.
-The cooled air is pushed back into the air handler and it is then circulated to other rooms via the ductwork.
+This is the most common AC system.
+It functions in a similar way to furnaces.
+Central air conditioners have an outdoor unit that blows warm air, and a smaller indoor unit that pulls hot or cold air from the ductwork.
+The refrigerant is pumped through lines from the air handler and absorbs heat as it goes through the process.
+The cooled air is pushed back into air handler, and then circulated to other rooms through the ductwork.

-An added benefit of a central air conditioning system is that it can also help to reduce humidity.
-This is especially crucial in our humid climate.
-The air handler can remove excess moisture from your ductwork, and release it outside.
-This helps to prevent mold and mildew growth.
+Another benefit of central air conditioning is that it can aid in reducing humidity.
+This is particularly important in our humid climate.
+The air handler will take excess moisture from your ductwork, and release it outside.
+This will help to stop the growth of mildew and mold.

-If your cooling system is getting close to 15 years in age it’s time to consider replacing it with a new and more efficient model.
-A new, high-quality AC system will save you money on energy bills and will help safeguard the integrity of the ductwork in your home.
-To find out more about Chancey & Reynolds’ cooling solutions, please contact us.
-We can assist you in choosing the right air conditioner for your budget and needs.
+It’s time to replace your cooling system if older than 15 years.
+A new, high-quality AC system will help you save money on energy bills and also help protect the integrity of the ductwork of your home.
+Contact Chancey & Reynolds to learn more about our cooling solutions.
+We can help you select the best air conditioner for your budget and requirements.

 Maintenance

-Your air conditioner, as every other major appliance needs regular maintenance to run smoothly.
-Some routine maintenance tasks can be performed by the homeowner, while other tasks should be handled by qualified experts.
-Signing up for a maintenance agreement is the best way to stay on the forefront of AC problems.
-These agreements usually come with discounts on repairs and other perks, such as priority scheduling.
+Your air conditioner, as every other major appliance requires regular maintenance to keep it running smoothly.
+Some routine maintenance tasks can be performed by homeowners, while others are best left to licensed experts.
+Signing up for a maintenance contract is the best way to stay on top of AC problems.
+These contracts often offer discounts on repairs and other benefits, like priority scheduling.

 Clean the Condenser Unit

-A condenser that is dirty can reduce air flow, decrease the efficiency of your system, and increase energy costs.
-To avoid the build-up of dirt and debris switch off the power to your compressor unit prior to you begin cleaning.
-Then, with an outdoor hose and rag, gently clean the blades and coil fins of your fan to remove dirt, twigs and leaves.
-After washing the blades, wipe them using a paper towel and spray for sanitation.
-It is also recommended to straighten any bent fins that might be caused by the wind or other weather conditions.
+A condenser that is dirty can reduce air flow, reduce the efficiency of your system and increase energy costs.
+To prevent the accumulation of dirt and other debris, turn off the power to your compressor unit prior to you begin cleaning.
+Then using a garden hose, gently wash the coil fins and fan blades to remove dirt leaves, twigs and other debris.
+After washing the blades, wipe them with a towel and spray for sanitation.
+Also, straighten any bent fins that might have been caused by winds, or other weather conditions.

 Line Sets

-If your central air conditioner is over 10 years old, it is recommended to consult a professional to inspect the lines, the copper tubes that connect the indoor air conditioning evaporator coil and the outdoor compressor and condenser unit.
-The lines are filled with refrigerant and any cracks or corrosion can result in leaks, which will result in poor cooling and higher costs for utility.
+If your central air cooling system has been in operation for more than 10 years, you should engage a professional to check the line sets.
+These are the copper tubes that connect the indoor evaporator coil and the outdoor compressor and condenser.
+The lines are filled with refrigerant and any corrosion or cracks could result in leaks, which can result in inadequate cooling and higher costs for utility.

 Air Filter